 Assessment of pangenome networks derived from metagenomes.
-Genomic sequences assembled from metagenomic data are usually fragmentary resulted from limitations in sequencing platforms and bioinformatic algorithms.
+Affected by the complexity of microbial communities, limitations in sequencing platforms and imperfections of bioinformatic algorithms, a genomic sequence of an organism is frequently split into dozens of assemblies when assembled from metagenomic reads.
 Due to this nature, a pangenome network recovered from a limited number of assemblies is likely to be segmented compared to a complete genome.
-To propose a minimum size of assemblies for getting a relatively connected pangenome network, we assessed the completeness of E. coli pangenome networks derived from varying size of recruited assemblies (Methods).
+To propose a minimum size of assemblies for getting an approximately complete connected pangenome network, we assessed the completeness of E. coli pangenome networks derived from varying size of recruited assemblies (Methods).
 As shown in Fig. 4, the count of connected subnetworks drops dramatically with the total length of recruited assemblies increasing from 5 Mb to 50 Mb (roughly from $1 \times to 10 \times of a$ E. coligenome), then barely changes even when using all recruited assemblies of the dataset (215 Mb, from 760 samples).
 Based on this analysis, a minimum size of recruited assemblies 10-fold of the studied genome is required to generate a relatively intact pangenome network when constructed from metagenomes.